Pedram-Mirelmi/CN-Project-3/README.md

 ## `NetworkController` a helper class

 The `NetworkController` is a helper singleton class that all nodes have access to its instance.
 The class provides a counter of the `RoutingMessages` in going in the network to keep track of the **Distance Vector** algorithm and figure out when it stops.
-How? just by keeping track of a simple counter `m_algConvergeCounter` that every node in the network can increment or decrement it in a **thread-safe** manner
+How? just by keeping track of a simple counter `m_algConvergeCounter` that every node in the network can increment or decrement it in a **thread-safe** manner.
+Each router simply increments `n` time it whenever it broadcasts a link to `n` other nodes.
+And any other node decrement it at the **end** of processing a `RoutingMessage`

 Also when it comes to shutting down the network and nodes i similarily keep another counter `m_runningNodeCounter` to figure out when all nodes are off

 It also sets the timer when the algorithm is finishied by setting a timer whenever the counter reaches to zero.

+# Part 1: The TCP and Slow Start

+We gathered all the code needed for the TCP simulation and Slow Start algorithm in one class (`TCPConnection`)

+Each Host keeps a `std::unordered_map` to keep its connection with other hosts. we identify each connection with its other **end point**.

+Let's first take a look at the class

+## `TCPConnection` class

+From a threading point of view, at each time only two threads are running methods of this class.

+One is comming from the corresponding host that owns this connection and is dequeuing from its buffer constantly and hand it over to the connection object that will mainly call `handleData(packet)` method(if it's a receiver and the packet is not **Ack**) or `handleAck(packet)` method in case the connection is sender and the packet is an **Ack**.

+The other thread is the timeout thread that is on and running(`timeoutBody` method) most of the time.

+The complexity is when the connection is a sender.
+To avoid crashes due to race conditions and other problems due to multithreading we took a lock `m_connectionLock` and a flag `m_isTimeoutAllowed`

+The challenge is where whenever we send a window size of packets and start a timeout and whenever we receiver every Ack of those packets we cancell the timeout and send the next window and start another timeout.
+The problem is where these two happens at the same time.
+To avoid this problem we lock the `m_connectionLock` in each 2 threads.
+- In the **handleAck** case we check to see if the ack is the next "**not acked packet**".
+If so, we increment the `m_lastPacketAcked`, set the corresponding packet in buffer to `isAcked=true`, measure and estimate RTT, unlock the lock and exit.
+If not we do nothing.
+Also if the ack is for the last packet sent we cancell the timeout and send the next window size of packets and start another timeout. **Note that whenever we start a timeout we set `m_isTimeoutAllowed=true`**

+- For the **timeout** case, we actually have two things keeping timeout from retransmitting.
+    - First the notifier that is just a blocking queue and we wait for some amount of time to dequeue and in case of failiar we pass.
+    - Second we try to lock the `m_connectionLock` and then check the `m_isTimeoutAllowed` flag.
+Usually another threads holding the lock, sets this flag to `false` and releases the lock for a moment so the timeout doesn't retransmit and return from the function
+    - Third if the flag is set to `true` we do the retransmittion and start another timeout and return.

+**Pay attention that anytime that an event means a congestion we call the `slowStartAgain()` and reset the `m_cwnd`, `m_ssthreash` and `m_lastPacketSent=m_lastPacketAcked` (the last one is for the GO-BACK-N algorithm)**